young-kcd/firebird/doc/sql.extensions/README.window_functions.md

 To avoid write repetitive or confusing expressions, windows can be named in a query with the `WINDOW` clause.
 A named window can be used in `OVER` to reference a window definition and can also be used as a base window of another named or inline (`OVER`) window.
 A window with frame (`ROWS` or `RANGE` clauses) can't be used as base window (but can be used with `OVER <window name>`).
 And a window with a base window can't have `PARTITION BY` nor can override `ORDER BY` of a base window.

+In a query with multiple `SELECT` and `WINDOW` clauses (for example, with subqueries), the window name scope is bound only to its query context, that is, a window name from an inner or outer context could not be used in another context.
+As such, the same window name definition could be used at different contexts.

 Example query with named windows:

 ```sql